Even features like Hardcore Mode make it so that when a Focus session starts, it always finishes.

 Here's how to set it up.

-To get started, click the Focus menubar icon, then select the Preferences icon in the window.
+To get started, click the Focus menubar icon, then select Preferences in the drop-down menu.

-Then select the Profiles panel from Focus Preferences, Focus should look like this:
+Then select the General panel from Focus Preferences, Focus should look like this:

-Enable Password Mode by clicking Lock with password.
+Enable Password Mode by clicking Lock preferences with a password.

 You'll be prompted for a password twice to confirm.